richardanaya/web.rs/README.md

 js_invoke_function_2(fnLog, "Hello World!");
 ```

-In your JS function context `this` several functions handle most issues you'll encounter
+In your JS function context `this` contains several functions handle most issues you'll encounter

 * `readUtf8FromMemory(start,length)` - Extract utf-8 text from your program's memory.
 * `writeUtf8ToMemory(start,str)` - Write utf-8 to a memory location you are sure it should go.